 This is a critical gap that needs to be addressed and remains as relevant to the DevOps agenda, in terms of continuous delivery and integration, as it does to the events requiring a higher degree of human orchestration.
 In most release events these things are not mutually exclusive.

-Using Cutover reduces the risks associated with release management.
+Using Cutover reduces the risks associated with continuous transformation.